mlochbaum/BQN-Musician/src/theory/tertian.md

         Composition ← { b←24-3×𝕩 ⋄ a←𝕩-b ⋄ a‿b }
         Composition 6

 When `n=6`, this tells us `a=0` and `b=6`: every third in the scale has length 4.
 As a result, notes 0, 2, and 4 occupy positions 0, 4, and 8, that is, they form an augmented chord.
 The remaining notes also form an augmented chord, but can start at position 1, 2, or 3.
-The following bit of code shows how to use Table (`⌜`) to make the scale for possition 1, and then puts all possibilities in one array.
+The following bit of code shows how to use Table (`⌜`) to make the scale for position 1, and then puts all possibilities in one array.

         0‿4‿8 +⌜ 0‿1